Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Discussion

 \section{Discussion}

-Our results show that IMC hardware accelerators for SAT problems can be enhanced to solve problems in a hybrid XOR-CNF representation, which is the native representation of several industrial optimization problems.
+Our results show that IMC hardware accelerators for SAT problems can be enhanced to solve problems in a hybrid XOR--CNF representation, which is the native representation of several industrial optimization problems.
 By performing parallel gradient computation of XOR and CNF clauses on the same crossbar arrays, our approach enables a fast and energy-efficient hardware implementation of our WalkSAT-XNF heuristic.
-This allows us to combine the algorithmic advantages of mapping problems to an XNF representation with the inherent parallelism and efficiency of IMC hardware.
+This allows us to combine the algorithmic advantages of mapping problems to a hybrid XOR--CNF representation with the inherent parallelism and efficiency of IMC hardware.

-For SAT problems that can be natively expressed as hybrid XOR-CNF problems, we find that this can reduce the chip area and energy consumption, while also improving the computation speed of SAT hardware accelerators by an order of magnitude compared to mapping them to a pure CNF representation.
-Moreover, we find that our proposed accelerator can outperform state-of-the-art SAT solvers running on digital computers in terms of computation speed and energy consumption.
+For SAT problems that can be natively expressed as hybrid XOR--CNF problems, we find that this can reduce the chip area and energy consumption, while also improving the computation speed compared to mapping them to a pure CNF representation.
+This presents an advantage over existing SAT hardware accelerators, which can solve problems only in pure CNF formulation.
+When tackling pure CNF problems, the IMC architecture in Fig.~\ref{fig:klimaXOR} has previously demonstrated that it can outperform comparable SAT accelerators (see Supplementary Note \hyperref[sec:SI_note3]{3}).
+As shown in our comparison in Fig.~\ref{fig4}, the ability to implement XOR clauses can provide an additional order-of-magnitude improvement in computation speed and energy efficiency.

+Moreover, the crossbar array embedding depicted in Fig.~\ref{fig:klimaXOR} can, in principle, support dense XOR and CNF clauses with as many literals as there are variables.
+Our experimental proof of concept successfully demonstrates this for a hybrid XOR--CNF problem with up to five literals per clause, which can be extended to even more complex clauses.
+This allows our architecture to additionally leverage the advantages of SAT preprocessing techniques, which tend to trade increased algorithmic efficiency with a higher density of literals per clause (see \Cref{table:densityPreproc}).
+By combining these advantages, we find that our proposed accelerator can outperform state-of-the-art SAT solvers running on digital computers in terms of computation speed and energy consumption.